The Public Relations Blog

 A SWOT analysis is a business tool that identifies an organization's strengths, weaknesses, opportunities, and threats.
 You can also use this tool for communication, marketing, and public relations strategies as it helps identify which areas to focus on and helps improve communication methods.

 Download a complimentary template to help plan your public relations campaign

-Identifying all your organization’s target audiences is a key step during your communication planning.
+Identifying all your organization’s target audiences is a key step during communication planning.
 Target audiences are part of your PR plan’s inputs.
-You can use this tool for communication, marketing, and PR strategies because it helps identify what specific audiences need to improve your company’s communication methods.
+You can use this tool for communication, marketing, and PR strategies because it identifies what specific audiences need and improves your company’s communication methods.